Nasher Museum of Art: Selected exhibitions

-This is the first museum exhibition to explore the culture of vinyl records within the history of contemporary art.
-Bringing together forty-one artists from around the world who have worked with records as their subject or medium, The Record combines contemporary art with outsider art, audio with visual, fine art with popular culture, and established artists with those exhibiting in a U.S. museum for the first time.
-The 41 artists in the exhibition include Laurie Anderson, David Byrne, Janet Cardiff, William Cordova, Jeroen Diepenmaat, Jasper Johns, Jack Goldstein, Taiyo Kimura, Ralph Lemon, Christian Marclay, Mingering Mike, Dave Muller, Vik Muniz, 9th Wonder, DJ Rekha, Robin Rhode, Dario Robleto, Ed Ruscha, Malick Sidibe, Xaviera Simmons, Su-Mei Tse, and Carrie Mae Weems.
-The exhibition is curated by Trevor Schoonmaker.
+This was the first museum exhibition to explore the culture of vinyl records within the history of contemporary art.
+Bringing together forty-one artists from around the world who have worked with records as their subject or medium, The Record combined contemporary art with outsider art, audio with visual, fine art with popular culture, and established artists with those exhibiting in a U.S. museum for the first time.
+The 41 artists in the exhibition included Laurie Anderson, David Byrne, Janet Cardiff, William Cordova, Jeroen Diepenmaat, Jasper Johns, Jack Goldstein, Taiyo Kimura, Ralph Lemon, Christian Marclay, Mingering Mike, Dave Muller, Vik Muniz, 9th Wonder, DJ Rekha, Robin Rhode, Dario Robleto, Ed Ruscha, Malick Sidibe, Xaviera Simmons, Su-Mei Tse, and Carrie Mae Weems.
+The exhibition was curated by Trevor Schoonmaker.